kenneywl/Controversy-Classification/README.md

 4.  agreement.py : Looks at the agreement of from the results of the Mechanical Turk.
 4a. agreement2.py : Looks at alternate ways to understand the info from Mech Turk.
 5.  cleandata.py : Cleans data.
 Adds Entropy and Standard Deviation as factors.
-6. KNN3.py : Finds k for max accuracy and max weighed AUC. calls functions from KNN_plot_func.py
+6. KNN3.py : Finds k for max accuracy and max weighed AUC.
+Calls functions from KNN_plot_func.py
 6a.
 KNN_plot_func.py : Functions used for plotting KNN stuff.
 8. NaiveBayes2.py : 10 fold cross and AUC graphs for Naive Bayes.